 Rise Above may need to disclose personal information to others in order to carry out its activities.
 This may include:

 - Contractors and service providers who perform services on behalf of Rise Above, such as mailing houses, printers, information technology services providers (including offshore cloud computing service providers), database contractors and telemarketing agencies.

 - Third parties for marketing purposes: Rise Above may provide a person’s contact details to other like-minded organisations to contact the person with information that may be of interest to them.
-From time to time, Rise Above may participate in data collectives where it shares a person’s personal information (other than health and sensitive information) with other organisations.

 - The governments of New South Wales and the Australian Capital Territory, also the Queanbeyan-Palerang Regional Council, and any other local government authority which Rise Above has dealings with.

 - Where Rise Above is compelled to disclose the information by law, or where Rise Above has reason to suspect that unlawful activity, or serious misconduct that relates to Rise Above’s functions or services has been, is being or may be engaged in.